AXIHIXA/Memo/notes/cuda/professional_cuda_c_programming.md

     }
 }
 ```
-- Restrictions on Dynamic Parallelism
+- Restrictions on Dynamic Parallelism:
-  - Only supported by devices of compute capability 3.5+
+  - Only supported by devices of compute capability 3.5+.
   - Kernels invoked through dynamic parallelism can **not** be launched on physically separate devices.
     - However, it is permitted to query properties for any CUDA capable device in the system.
-  - The maximum nesting depth of dynamic parallelism is limited to 24
+  - The maximum nesting depth of dynamic parallelism is limited to 24.
-    - in reality most kernels will be limited by the amount of memory
+    - In reality, most kernels will be limited by the amount of memory
       required by the device runtime system at each new level,
       as the device runtime reserves additional memory for synchronization management
       between every parent and child grid at each nested level.